thalesantana/gympass-style-app/README.md

 # GymPass-style application.

 ## Description
 A project applying SOLID principles and Test-Driven Development (TDD), inspired by the well-known application Gympass (Wellhub).
-This project utilizes TypeScript, Node.js, Fastify, Prisma, and Vitest to ensure a robust and scalable architecture, focusing on maintainability and efficient testing practices.
-The combination of these technologies enables the development of a high-performance API with a strong foundation in software engineering best practices.
+This project delivers a back-end API using TypeScript, Node.js, Fastify, Prisma, and Vitest, with a focus on maintainability and efficient testing practices.
+It also implements a JWT (JSON Web Token) authentication system, ensuring secure and reliable user authentication, while leveraging these technologies to build a high-performance API grounded in software engineering best practices.

 ## Requirements